 Why do you want to be in business for yourself?
-People desire to own a business is because of their own particular reasons.
-These reasons will influence the type of business they should invest in or whether or not they should own their own business.
+People want to own a business for their own particular reasons.
+These reasons will influence the type of business they should invest in or whether or not they should have their own business.

 Ask yourself the following questions to help identify if you're ready to buy a business:

 - What do you hope to achieve from owning a business?